beyondmayOwO/calculator/README.md

 # calculator

-### Calculate the numbers (add, subtract, multiply, divide, remainder)
+### Calculate the numbers (add, subtract, multiply, divide)

 ### <a href="https://thatcalculator.netlify.app/">Live Preview</a>

-In calculator, you can add, subtract, multiply, divide numbers and find the remainder.
+In calculator, you can add, subtract, multiply, and divide numbers.
+You can do calculations with multiple operators.
+The answer is rounded to two decimal places.

-Note: Clearing(deleting) a number at a time function is yet to add to the project.
-It will be implemented later on this project.